Ready. Go. Don’t Miss a Crucial Step in Brand Development

 My curiosity, as usual, was in overdrive.

-Getting back to my response, I said, "well, I don’t have the answers yet, and I won’t be making any guesses to try and win the project."
+Getting back to my response, I said, "Well, I don’t have the answers yet, and I won’t be making any guesses to try and win the project."
 I politely shared that it would be foolish to play guessing games on something so important, and that I wasn't interested in a "Ready.
 Go." project.
-I promised, that if we work together, they won’t hear any brand strategy ideas from me until after "Set."
+I promised that if we work together, they won’t hear any brand strategy ideas from me until after "Set."

 I'm baffled when I hear business leaders question the value of brand strategy.